 Note that when MBC is ON, Contour plot is ON, and Derived Constituents are ON, a waterbody by waterbody output file called ‘massbal.csv’ is written out documenting all the N and P sources and sinks dynamically.
 This is very useful for detailed analysis of nutrient dynamics.
 A description of the Mass Balance output file is shown in the Appendix in the section on Output Files.

-There are two options for distributing mainstem and branch inflows.
-The default is inflows distributed evenly into each layer from top to bottom.
+There are two options for distributing mainstem and branch inflows: The default is inflows distributed evenly into each layer from top to bottom.
 If [PQC] is turned ON, then inflows are matched up with the layer(s) whose density most closely corresponds to inflow density.

 If precipitation is specified, then the user must supply input files for precipitation and precipitation temperature.
 If constituents are being modeled, then the user must supply an input file for constituent concentrations included in the simulation.
 The Precipitation Active Constituent Control card specifies which concentrations are included.
 If all precipitation constituents are turned OFF, then the precipitation constituent concentration input file is not required.